 The Partnership is the organization responsible for assembling timely, relevant information to assist us all in achieving the highest level of health possible for our community.
 This work is central to our Mission to build the capacity of individuals and organizations to improve the health and quality of life in Carroll County – as shown in the following CHNA background.

-Community Health Needs Assessment (CHNA) History
+Community Health Needs Assessment (CHNA) Timeline

-Other Facts and Recent Developments
+Other Facts and Developments